-Elsa to Cole about not asking Kelso's help but instead con him into helping them without giving him the opportunity to back out, relying on Kelso's nature to do the right thing.
+Elsa to Cole about not asking for Kelso's help but instead conning him into helping them without giving him the opportunity to back out, relying on Kelso's nature to do the right thing.

 Captain Donnelly will also voice his displeasure should you charge Moller instead of Rooney at the end of The Golden Butterfly.

 What the Hell, Player?: Your partners will know when you're screwing around with them - like driving off without them or being a bad driver.